shoam321/IT-ASSET-PROJECT-main/TIERED_USER_SYSTEM_GUIDE.md

 2. Extracts `userId` and `role`
 3. Calls `setCurrentUserId(userId)` to set PostgreSQL session variable
 4. RLS policies automatically filter queries

+**Admin verification (defense-in-depth):**
+- Sensitive admin-only endpoints do not rely on the JWT `role` claim alone.
+- Admin rights are verified against the `auth_users` table at request time.
+- This prevents stale/incorrect tokens from granting admin access for the full token lifetime.

 ### Agent Data Flow